iiishop/bt-fy/report.md

 **4. More reliable provisioning and user experience**
 To improve usability, the provisioning process could include better reconnection logic and clearer feedback during network transitions.
 Enhancing the app’s ability to rediscover devices after setup would reduce the need for manual intervention and create a smoother user experience.

-In addition to these technical improvements, future iterations could explore richer interaction behaviours—such as varying motion patterns, speed, or rhythm—to enhance the expressive and emotional quality of the system.

 ## Reflections
 This project demonstrates the potential of physical computing to support remote, embodied interaction.
 By translating human presence into physical motion, it offers an alternative to screen-based communication and explores more ambient forms of connection.